News

 The eVisas page has been updated to include:

-• Video recording from the latest webinar with the Home Office on eVisas which took place on 7 November.
+• a video recording from the latest webinar with the Home Office on eVisas which took place on 7 November

 We are continuing to work with the Home Office to answer outstanding questions form the day, such as those related to sponsorship.
 A further update to the Q&A will follow.